maxwellnewage/android-lyrics-search-app/README.md

 ## Compatibility
 This app was created with minimun API Level 16.

-## Features
+## Android Features
 - MVVM Pattern
 - Recyclerview with Viewholder
 - Constraint Layout
 - Retrofit 2
-- Dark and Light Theme
+- All works with fragments and one activity
+- Scrollable Lyrics

+## Business Features
 - Search a song
 - History of search
-- All works with fragments and one activity

 ## Screens
 | Home |